 Remember: recruiters are often the gatekeepers that determine whether a candidate should move forward in the hiring process or not.
 Proper preparation will help you feel more confident and give you a better chance of impressing the recruiter.

-Stay tuned for future articles in this series!
-Next, I’ll cover common QA role interview questions at the recruiter screen stage and how to craft strong responses.
+Ready for the next steps?
+Check out my article covering common QA role interview questions at the recruiter screen stage and how to craft strong responses.